sahilsharma-berkeley/sahilsharma-berkeley.github.io/index.md

 # _About Me_

 Hello!
 My name is Sahil, and I'm a junior at UC Berkeley studying Electrical Engineering and Computer Science (EECS).
-I'm graduating in Spring 2026, and I'm really passionate about software and electrical engineering.
-I'm skilled in Java, Python, C++ / C, Javascript, Node.js, React.js, Express.js, MongoDB, and many other frameworks and technologies.
+I'm graduating in December 2025, and I'm really passionate about software and electrical engineering.
+I'm skilled in CAD (Fusion 360, SolidWorks), Java, Python, C++ / C, Javascript, Node.js, React.js, Express.js, MongoDB, and many other frameworks and technologies.
 I'm looking for internship opportunities for Summer 2025 -- you can always message me at sahilsharma (at) berkeley (dot) edu.

 # _Education_